 The resources below offer brief introductions to things we think you might want to know about as you get situated in our city, and especially on the South Side (not sure what that whole "Sides" thing means?
 Learn more here).
 But don't feel you have to get to know Chicago alone -- join us for an upcoming urban hike/bike (list coming soon), register for a class on Chicago, dive into Chicago research, sign up for our newsletter, and follow us on Instagram (@ChicagoStudies) for things to do in the city every weekend!

 Left: Buckingham Fountain has been a focal point for Chicago's Grant Park since 1927!
 Learn more about its history from Chicago Parks District.
 Photo by Chloe Zheng ('23).

-Whether you are a native Chicagoan or new to the city, learning about Chicago's sides, neighborhoods, grid, and iconic "L" will help you become a more aware explorer.
+Whether you are a native Chicagoan or new to the city, understanding a few key ways that Chicagoans locate themselves in the city (and get around it) will help you become a more savvy urban explorer.

-Whether you're a flag-wearing Chicago fan, an architecture fanatic, a history lover, or a political activist, Chicago has offerings for you!
+Whether you're an intrepid urban explorer, a history lover, a photographer, or a daily runner, Chicago (and Chicago Studies) has offerings for you!

 A curated list of some of the best general, thematic, and special interest listening to learn more about Chicago.